gautampuneet/firefly-ai-assignment/README.md

 7. gitignore
    * Specifies which files and directories should be ignored by Git when committing changes, preventing unnecessary files from being tracked.
 8. src/server.py
-   * Servers as the entry point for the FastAPI web application.
+   * Serves as the entry point for the FastAPI web application.
-9. src/routes
+9. routes
    * Includes all the routes that we will be using in this application

 ## Installation